The more I learn the more I want to share the knowledge so this page will attempt to bring together links and information

 Basic Electronics Part 3 details the final 4 circuits using Capacitors, Regulators and Crystals - a word of warning - these are more advanced projects AND to test whether your circuit works you are going to need a friend with an oscilloscope or frequency counter!
 All the previous circuits use a buzzer or LED so you knew you had it right but these final 4 might frustrate you, if you can't test them.

-Finally I've uploaded a small project that can be built for a few cents!.
+I've also uploaded a small project that can be built for a few cents!.

 It's a Light Dependant Resistor Circuit which aims to light an LED when the light changes or when it gets dark.
 There are images and notes to help you adapt from a drawing into a real working circuit.